madjugglers/pattern-book/01_maj_pattern_book.md

   their ideas too.

 ## Random Tips on Passing Patterns
-* **Better Never than Late**
+* **Better Never than Late**.
-    If you miss a beat, don't pass on the next throw!
+    If you miss a passing beat, don't pass on the next throw!
 Instead, wait for the pass to come around again in the pattern.
 * **Always keep your eye on Mel**
     Don't pick up the clubs until you're sure the pattern is over, unless you know you can pick up and keep juggling.
 Even when you're not juggling, it's wise to keep an eye on Mel.
+* **Juggle slow, move fast**.
+You get it.
+There's a tendency to speed up your juggling when you need to move.
+Don't.
 * **Juggling means never having to say you're sorry** No, really.
 Don't say you're sorry unless you draw blood.
 (However, if you draw blood then you do have to say you're sorry.)
     Beginners often apologize profusely for their lack of skill.
 It's ok!
 We already know you're a beginner.
 But we like passing with other people and passing with beginners too.
 You'll get better soon and the best way is with